Hepatitis C Virus Antibody Screen for Cadaveric or Hemolyzed Specimens, Serum

-Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as recombinant immunoblot assay (RIBA) for HCV antibodies or nucleic acid test for HCV RNA.
+Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as line immunoassay for HCV antibodies or a nucleic acid test for HCV RNA.
 Although nucleic acid tests provide a very sensitive and specific approach to directly detect HCV RNA in a patient's blood, they are not suitable for use in testing cadaveric or hemolyzed serum specimens due to interference of heme with the nucleic acid amplification processes.

 Screening cadaveric or hemolyzed serum specimens for hepatitis C virus-specific antibodies